oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

-# Migrate to OKV in 5 easy steps
+# Secure Your Data: Migrate to Oracle Key Vault in 5 easy steps

 ## Introduction
 To use Oracle Key Vault as your centralized key manager, you need to migrate your Oracle databases from a local TDE wallet to Key Vault.